Skip Navigation

 • understanding of the demands of undertaking postgraduate study at university.

-You will be given the opportunity to demonstrate that you have an enthusiasm for the field of nursing you have applied for, that you understand the core NHS values and will be able to demonstrate these in professional practice.
+You’ll be given the opportunity to demonstrate that you have an enthusiasm and motivation for the profession that you have applied for.
+That you understand the core NHS values (Respect and Dignity, Compassion, Commitment to quality of care, Improving Lives, Working Together, Everyone Counts) and will be able to demonstrate these in professional practice.

 You must have current registration with the Nursing and Midwifery Council as a nurse and provide evidence of having worked as a registrant in your intended second field.
 This evidence permits recognition of prior learning (RPEL), an NMC requirement that acknowledges the experience you have gained working as a registered nurse.